Configuration Options

 k3s agent --server https://k3s.example.com --token mypassword

-For details on configuring the K3s server, see Server Configuration.
+For details on configuring the K3s server, see the k3s server documentation.

-For details on configuring the K3s agent, see Agent Configuration.
+For details on configuring the K3s agent, see the k3s agent documentation.

 Configuration File